-The AirPods Pro are available now in the US and UK for $249/£249.
-You can tack on Apple's AppleCare+ for Headphones for an extra $29, which gets you two years of warranty support including up to two incidents of accidental damage coverage.
+The AirPods Pro are available now in the U.S. and U.K. for $249/£249, though have dropped as low as $199 in certain sales.
+When bought direct from Apple you can tack on Apple's AppleCare+ for Headphones for an extra $29, which gets you two years of warranty support including up to two incidents of accidental damage coverage.

 We laughed at the AirPods design when Apple's earbuds first arrived.
 Hell, I definitely made some "Something About Mary" hair-gel jokes.
 And, yep, there are plenty of AirPods Pro memes floating around about the mini-hair dryer aesthetic.
 But ultimately, it's Apple that'll have the last laugh when the earbuds are flying off the shelves.
 Because, while the AirPods Pro do have a polarizing kitschy retro-modern aesthetic, there's a method behind the madness.